Extended usage¶

 CompareAge.csv: This file contains the predicted and observed ages as well as sample ID and coordinates.

-TimeTemperature.csv: stores the thermal path of each sample location you provided, either by writing directly in a file in the ‘Data’ directory of your project, or by specifying the locations in PecubeGUI when want to predict specific AHe ages (see ‘Output parameters’ tab).
+TimeTemperature.csv: stores the thermal path of each sample location you provided.
 For this file to be created, you also need to check ‘save PTT paths’ in the ‘Output parameters’ tab.

-CoolingRates.csv: contains the time-temperature paths from all nodes in the model.
-This file is created if the option “Cooling rates” is checked (see Ages-tab).
+CoolingRates.csv: contains the time-temperature paths from all nodes in the model (work in for all node mode, see Data tab).
+This file is created if the option “Cooling rates” is checked (see “Output tab”).
 This allow the user to plot a 2D map of cooling rates defining a temperature or time interval.

 PecubeXXX.vtk: This file is located in the “VTK” directory of your project.
 If loaded for 2D data plot, a window will show up and ask you which data to plot from the file.
 You can extract, for instance, the 2D spatial distribution of the temperature at a specified depth, or extract the depth of an isotherm.

 Date-eU: plot ages against effective uranium.
-Works only if you computed AHe ages at specific locations.
+Works only if you computed AHe or ZHe ages at specific locations.

 Age-comparison: plot observed vs predicted ages.

-Age transect: plot observed and predicted ages along transect (Latitude, longitude, or projected).
+Age transect: plot observed and predicted ages along a transect (Latitude, longitude, or projected).

-Tt paths: plot the thermal path of each samples.
+Tt paths: plot the thermal path of each sample.
 Works only if you computed ages at specific locations.

 4He/3He data: plot either 4He/3He spectra or step ages profiles.

-2D map of cooling rates: compute cooling rates for all surface node of the model.
+2D map of cooling rates: compute cooling rates for all surface node of the model (work only if mode *for all nodes”, see Data tab).
 You will be asked to define the temperature or time range on which you wish to calculate the cooling rates, as well as the interpolation method you want to use.

 2D map of temperatures: plot the temperature/depth map at a certain depth/isotherm.
 To plot this map you will need to load one of the “PecubeXXX.vtk” file in the “VTK” directory of you pecube project.